Wren6991/RISCBoy-180/notes.md

 * Cover all address decode targets
 	* CPU
 	* APU
-	* PPU
 * Toggle every IRQ
 * Dump 4-bit 1.5 MSa/s stream from AOUT, filter it back down to 48 kHz, make sure it sounds good
-* Render a video frame on the PPU
 * Review all verilator lints

 ## Implementation